 - The employer's website, literature, annual reports and other brochures.

 - Use online resources to read news about a particular organization.

 - Newspapers and professional periodicals can be very helpful.

 - Network with people working in or familiar with the organization.

-- Use CareerSearch, a database of almost 4 million potential employers, providing access current.
+- Use CareerSearch, a database of almost 4 million potential employers, providing access to current information.
 This service is brought to you by Student Government and the CRC.

 Blanketing organizations with your resume at random is never a good strategy.
-Show your interest by targeted specific organization through emails, online networking, phone calls, letters and personal contacts.
+Show your interest by targeting specific organizations through emails, online networking, phone calls, letters and personal contacts.
 You might try conducting an informational interview, just to learn about an organization and discuss job opportunities.
 Don't expect the employers to contact you for a job, as it almost never happens.

 Get Further Help

 Stop by the CRC for help with researching employers.
 Visit the Career Planning page for options and hours.